kettcards/web2print/readme.md

 Depending on your os use the following build command:

 ### Windows
-* run the **bootJar** Gradle task: `web2print/> gradlew bootJar` this builds the entire project as an executable jar file
+run the **bootJar** Gradle task:

+`web2print/> gradlew bootJar`

 ### Linux

-* `> ./gradlew bootJar`
+`> ./gradlew bootJar`

-You can find the executable jar in ```build/libs/web2print-1.0.jar```.
+this builds the entire project as an executable jar file which you can find in `build/libs/web2print-1.0.jar`.

 **Note:** If you're running the build process for the first time it might take a while.

 ## How to run the Application

-Before you can run the application you need a SQL database with the tables defined in ``structure.sql``.
+The application will generate a memory based database.

+If you want to use you own database you can do so by supplying your database configuration via `config/application.properies`.

+The required database structure can be found in `structure.sql`.

-For most databases you can import the structure.sql directly to generate the required scheme.
+For most databases you can import the `structure.sql` directly to generate the required scheme.

 ### Running directly from source

-* If you want to test the application you can use the gradle task **bootRun** to run directly from the project directory.
+If you want to test the application you can use the gradle task **bootRun** to run directly from the project directory.

 ### Running from jar
 The method above should only be used for testing since it requires an active gradle daemon in the background.
-For production use the executable jar, see [Build Instructions](readme.md#build-instructions)
+For production use the executable jar, see [Build Instructions](readme.md#build-instructions).

 1. create an empty directory and copy the executable jar into it

-2. use ```java -jar web2print-1.0.jar``` to run the jar
+2. use `java -jar web2print-1.0.jar` to run the jar.
+   Running the jar for the first time will generate default configuration files that can be adjusted from there on.

 ## How to use

-The application will start a werbserver at ```http://localhost:8080/web2print```.
+By default, the application will start a webserver at `http://localhost:8080/web2print`.

-The Editor is available at ```http://localhost:8080/web2print/front/front.html```.

-The admin interface is available at ```http://localhost:8080/web2print/struct/index.html```.
+- the editor is available at `http://localhost:8080/web2print/front/front.html`
-By default, you can sign in with user ```admin``` with password ```admin``` .
+- the admin interface is available at `http://localhost:8080/web2print/struct/index.html`, by default, you can sign in with user `admin` with password `admin`.

-In case you want to access the server somewhere else than localhost you need to configure the ``config/application.properties`` which is genereted after the first time you launch the application.
+In case you want to access the server somewhere else than localhost you need to configure the `config/application.properties` which is generated after the first time you launch the application.

+## Configuration options

+All of the above and much more can be configured in `./config/application.properies` which will be generated with default values during the first run of the application.

+If any of the configuration files are missing they will be restored with default values on next startup.